aaronpotter/devops/README.md

-# Hello mPartical.
+# Hello mParticle.
 Thanks for visiting'

 # Devop's Scipts, Documentation, and Configs